ex033067/configs/wsltty/README.md

 ## Installation ##

-Copy this directory contents to `%appdata%\wsltty\` of your Windows installation.
+Copy this directory contents to `%appdata%\Roaming\wsltty\` of your Windows installation.